Garfield: System Support for Byzantine Machine Learning: The Design

 \subsection{Statistically Robust GARs}

-In this section, we introduce the GARs implemented by \system{}.
-A GAR is merely a function of $\left( \setr^d \right)^q \rightarrow{} \setr^d$, with $d$ the dimension of the input vector (i.e.,\ a gradient or a model) space $\setr^d$ and $q$ the number of input vectors.
+A GAR is merely a function of $\left( \setr^d \right)^q \rightarrow{} \setr^d$, with $d$, the dimension of the input vector space $\setr^d$ (i.e.,\ a gradient or a model), and $q$, the number of input vectors to be aggregated.
 Basically, these GARs wait for $q$ vectors before applying some functions on them.
-Hence, in synchronous settings, these GARs can be deployed with $q$ machines in the system (so that the aggregator node can gather replies from \emph{all} nodes in the system within some time bound).
+Hence, in synchronous, non--faulty settings, these GARs can be deployed with $q$ machines in the system (so that the aggregator node can gather replies from \emph{all} nodes in the system within some time bound).
 Yet, in asynchronous settings, one would require to deploy $q+f$ nodes to use these GARs, to ensure liveness of the protocol, where $f$ denotes the maximum number of Byzantine inputs.
 In short, all GARs output a vector with special statistical properties that make them safe to use in the Byzantine setting.

 {\textbf{1. \medianoid{}~\cite{xie2018generalized}}} computes the coordinate-wise median among the input gradients and outputs one gradient of these medians. \medianoid{} requires $q \ge 2f+1$, and its asymptotic complexity is $\mathcal{O}(qd)$.